 The company was located on the other side of the city and I really needed this job so I traveled 3-4 hours daily on public transit just to get there.
 I have always had a good work ethic so it didn’t bother me but I became dedicated very quickly as my efforts to get to work took a decent portion of my day so I found I worked even harder during my work day to make my time count.
 I was also very good at sales and started making a decent income quickly however I had NO EXPERIENCE or KNOWLEDGE of website design and development and Google Ads was not even a product yet.

 I was exposed to WordPress within the first month of being at this firm.
 Within a few more weeks I was building and adding content and images to websites.
 The company saw that I had other talents other than just working a phone, and they continued to teach me about website development, system development and Search Engine Optimization.
+To learn more about cleaning company software that can cange your life, schedule a demo at www.maidcentral.com.
 In a odd way this was like me going to grade school for digital marketing.
 I was fortunate to get this opportunity.
 The owner took his time to grow me not just as a team member but also as a leader.
 Within a few short months I became the sales manager which later led to me managing the entire company as my skill set grew.
 My understanding of not just digital marketing but business was also being nurtured and flourished.

 After about 2 years of holding this position I received an email from a young startup company.
 They specialized in Google AdWords and wanted to recruit me as the director of sales for their firm.
 The salary was fair but they had stock options and I got excited at the prospect of owning a little piece of what I work for.
 This was also when Google Ads had really started to become mainstream so it was exciting.
 I had very little exposure or knowledge of Google Ads and even less experience on how to offer the service.
 I was unproven in this arena but I was willing to learn.
 I took the position and started working for this company as I saw a brighter future for me, and loved the idea of a new challenge.